UND Research | Carnegie Doctoral Research Institution

-Having research-informed teaching makes going to a top-tier research university like UND unique.
+With an international reputation for research in health sciences, nutrition, energy and environmental protection, aerospace and engineering, going to a top-tier research university like UND is unique.
 At UND, our students are an integral part of research.
 Studies show students who engage in research are twice as likely to graduate, five-times more likely to go on to graduate school, and have more successful careers after graduation.

 On-Campus Research Units

 The Research Institute for Autonomous Systems (RIAS) connects unmanned and autonomous research with economic development.

 The Energy & Environmental Research Center (EERC) is a national leader, providing pioneering solutions to the world's challenges.

 One of six centers operated by the USDA, the Human Nutrition Research Center is a world leader in nutrition research for more than 30 years.

 The North Dakota Established Program to Stimulate Competitive Research (ND EPSCoR) supports research in science, technology, engineering and mathematics.